[Solved] Is your screen print cracking or fading? Here’s how to avoid it

 With a larger print area, you’ll need to exert more squeegee pressure and effort to coat things evenly.
 This can be a challenge if you’re doing oversized prints.
 The key takeaway here is to get the ink to penetrate the fabric as much as you can.

-Check your press
+Check your screen printing press

-To effectively shove the ink into the garment requires a sturdy workhorse that won’t easily budge when you apply downward force.
+To effectively press the ink into the garment requires a sturdy workhorse that won’t easily budge when you apply downward force.
 When done right, you’ll almost see the print dented into the knit, making it look “ribbed” or crosshatched.

 If you think the problem is with your press, go with a trusted brand like Vastex or M&R. There’s a ton of good, used equipment floating online or you could try building one yourself.